IdosApplitools/tutorial-jest-selenium-javascript-basic/README.md

-# Applitools Example: Selenium JavaScript Mocha with the Classic Runner
+# Applitools Example: Selenium JavaScript Jest with the Classic Runner

-This is the example project for the [Selenium JavaScript tutorial](https://applitools.com/tutorials/selenium-javascript.html).
+This is the example project for the [Jest Selenium JavaScript tutorial](https://applitools.com/tutorials/jest-selenium-javascript.html).
 It shows how to start automating visual tests with the [Applitools Eyes](https://applitools.com/platform/eyes/) classic runner using [Selenium WebDriver](https://www.selenium.dev/) in JavaScript.